databendlabs/openraft/openraft/src/docs/feature_flags/feature-flags.md

 By default openraft enables no features.

+- `bench`: Enables benchmarks in unittest.
+Benchmark in openraft depends on the unstable feature `test` thus it can not be used with stable rust.
+In order to run the benchmark with stable toolchain, the unstable features have to be enabled explicitly with environment variable `RUSTC_BOOTSTRAP=1`.
+  <br/><br/>

 - `bt`:
   attaches backtrace to generated errors.
-This feature works ONLY with nightly rust.
+This feature works ONLY with nightly rust, because it requires unstable feature `error_generic_member_access`.
   <br/><br/>

 - `loosen-follower-log-revert`: